 If that person relies on you for help, then you are a carer.
 You may not be able to change your loved one’s behaviour but there is information, advice and support available for you.

-On these pages you can find out where to get help and how you can get involved and improve the support and services provided to you, your relative or friend and other carers.
+On this page you can find out where to get help and how you can get involved and improve the support and services provided to you, your relative or friend, and other carers.

 - Help you plan your caring role and guide you through the system.

 - Make sure that you have time for a life of your own.

 - Provide opportunities for you to learn new skills or hobbies and gain knowledge to help you to care.

 - Bring you together with other carers to have a say on issues affecting you at our Drug and Alcohol Carers' Forums and carers' workshops.
 Due to the coronavirus and guidance about social gatherings and social distancing our face to face Forums have paused and we are holding them online via Zoom.
 The meetings are every other Thursday, 11am - 12.15pm.
 If you would like to join in, please contact us on 01992 58 69 69 or email

 - Give you the chance to meet other people like you who understand your situation.

 - Keep you updated on issues related to caring and your caring situation.
 One way we keep you updated is through our newsletter (the last issue was Issue one of 2021 and can be viewed here Drug & Alcohol Carers' Newsletter (Issue 1 of 2021) or from the download area below.